 The table below outlines the right-of-ways and the number of lanes for the roadway classifications within the Future Thoroughfare Plan Map (Exhibit J).

-FUTURE THOROUGHFARE MAP
+FUTURE THOROUGHFARE MAP RIGHT-OF-WAY STANDARDS

-RIGHT-OF-WAY STANDARDS

-NO. OF MINIMUM LANES RIGHT-OF-WAY
+NO. OF MINIMUM LANES RIGHT-OF-W

 Major Arterial 4 120'

 Minor Arterial 3 or 4 90'

-Major Collector ajor Collector 2 or 3 75'
+Major Collector 2 or 3 75'

-Minor Collector Vinor Collector 2 65'
+Minor Collector 2 65'

 Local Road 2 50'